Dhulikhel: Touristic activities

 One can also do activities like bird and butterfly watching from various points in Dhulikhel Municipality.
 Hazaar Sindhi stands out as the place, including Thulochaur Kavre, and Gosaikunda forest in the vicinity areas there as many as 72 species of birds (60% residents and 35% migratory) can be sighted.

 Dhulikhel has been for centuries an important trading centre on the commercial route linking Nepal to Tibet.
 Since time immemorial, people of Nepal travel to Tibet to bring home salt and gold.
 Likewise, the Tibetans every year with their flocks of sheep enter into Nepal during Dashain, the greatest Hindu festival.
 They use to purchase chilies and other daily necessities in Nepal and return to their homeland.
-In those days, a whole day walk from Kathmandu to Dhulikhel was comfortable for Tibet trippers with easily available of food and water at Dhulikhel at the evening for overnight stay.
-After adjoining with Tibet by motorable road in 1965, Dhulikhel got a face lift and developed as a tourist destination.
-Dhulikhel is an ideal station to stop for overnight stay while going to Tibet and coming back to Kathmandu.
+In those days, a whole-day walk from Kathmandu to Dhulikhel was comfortable for Tibetan trippers, with food and water easily available in Dhulikhel in the evening for an overnight stay.
+After adjoining Tibet by motorable road in 1965, Dhulikhel got a facelift and developed as a tourist destination.
+Dhulikhel is an ideal place to stop overnight while going to Tibet and returning to Kathmandu.

-The snowfed mountains seen from Dhuklikhel are a fine panoramic.
+The snow-fed mountains seen from Dhulikhel are a fine panorama.
 When a blue haze covers the lower portion of the mountains, they seem to be floating in the air.
-Green inviting hills of which still virgin and some turned into beautifully carved agricultural terraces cater to the beholders' pleasure.
+Green, inviting hills, still virgin and some turned into carved agricultural terraces, cater to the beholders' pleasure.